abayomipopoola/abayomipopoola/src/content/blog/mind-and-the-brain/index.md

 coverImage: "./mind.jpg"
 ---

 Programming a computer involves external software instructing the internal hardware.
-Similarly, for biological computers like the human brain, purpose or direction often comes from outside its own mechanism.
+It's tempting to reach for the same metaphor with the brain—that some higher-level "software", the mind, directs the hardware.

 > The mind programs the brain 🧠 .

+It's an evocative image, but one worth holding loosely.
+That the mind is a separate thing which "programs" the brain is not established science; a widely held view runs the other way—that the mind is the lived, subjective process the brain produces.
+What follows is a walk through that debate, not a settled answer to it.

 ### The Relationship between Mind and Brain